OffcierCia/ultimate-defi-research-base/README.md

 - [FASTEN: Fair and Secure Distributed Voting Using Smart Contracts](https://arxiv.org/pdf/2102.10594.pdf) - Authors prove that the probability of privacy breaches is negligibly small.
 Further, cost analysis of executing FASTEN over Ethereum is comparable to most of the existing cost of elections.

+- [DApp frontend security](https://blog.embarklabs.io/news/2020/01/30/dapp-frontend-security/index.html) - In this article, Author will take a look at security for DApps.

 - [Interdependencies between Mining Costs, Mining Rewards and Blockchain Security](https://arxiv.org/pdf/2102.08107.pdf) - This paper studies to what extent the cost of operating a proof-of-work blockchain is intrinsically linked to the cost of preventing attacks, and to what extent the underlying digital ledger security budgets are correlated with the cryptocurrency market outcomes

 - [HyperSec: Visual Analytics for blockchain security monitoring](https://arxiv.org/pdf/2103.14414.pdf) - HyperSec, a visual analytics monitoring tool that provides relevant information at a glance to detect ongoing attacks on Hyperledger Fabric.